-The Act on the Rational Use of Energy (the Energy Saving Act) seeks to rationalize the use of energy based on "Operator's decision criteria" defined by the national government.
-In particular, businesses whose energy consumption exceeds a certain amount (specified businesses) are required to report their actual energy consumption (periodic report), prepare a medium- to long-term (3 to 5 years) plan for rationalization of energy consumption (medium- to long-term plan) and submit it to the government every fiscal year.
+The Energy Saving Act requires businesses to rationalize energy use based on the criteria set by the government.
+In particular, businesses whose energy consumption exceeds a certain amount are required to report their actual energy consumption (periodic report), prepare a medium- to long-term (3-5 years) plan for rationalization of energy consumption (medium- to long-term plan) and submit it to the government every fiscal year.

-In addition to these efforts, the revised Energy Saving Act, which was passed in May 2022, newly requires businesses to switch to non-fossil energy sources in order to achieve carbon neutrality by 2050 in response to the growing environmental awareness in recent years.
-The name of the law was revised to "Act on Rationalizing Energy Use and Conversion to Non-Fossil Energy" from "Act on Rationalizing Energy Use" in line with the content.
-Under the revised Energy Saving Act, businesses are required to set targets for the conversion to non-fossil energy and take respective measures based on the "criteria for businesses converting to non-fossil energy" newly established by the government, while continuing to rationalize overall energy use as before.
-Specified carriers and specified shippers are required to report to the government their mid- to long-term plans and actual results regarding the conversion to non-fossil energy as well as the aforementioned plans (rationalization of energy use).
+In addition to these efforts, the revised Energy Saving Act, which was passed in May 2022, requires businesses to switch to non-fossil energy sources to achieve carbon neutrality by 2050 in response to the growing environmental awareness in recent years.
+The name of the law was revised to "Act on Rationalization of Energy Use and Shift to Non-fossil Energy" from "Act on Rationalizing Energy Use" in line with the content.
+Under the revised Energy Saving Act, businesses are required to set targets for the conversion to non-fossil energy and take respective measures based on the criteria for businesses converting to non-fossil energy newly established by the government, while continuing to rationalize overall energy use as before.
+Specific carriers and shippers are also required to submit reports on their medium- to long-term plans for transitioning to non-fossil energy sources, as well as regular reports on overall energy usage, including non-fossil energy, along with a medium- to long-term plan for rationalization of energy use.